Skip to navigation Skip to content

 There is no requirement in the legislation for the aged care recipient to have resided in the principal home occupied by the partner.

-The aged care recipient is a homeowner if either they or their partner (not in care) has a right or interest in 1 residence that is the partner’s principal home, and this the right of interest gives the partner a reasonable security of tenure in the home.
+The aged care recipient is a homeowner if either they or their partner (not in care) has a right or interest in one residence that is the partner's principal home, and this the right of interest gives the partner a reasonable security of tenure in the home.

 When a care recipient and partner sell the principal home and the partner intends to remain in the community and purchase a new principal home, disregard the proceeds of the sale for: